Stretching your back is a simple way to improve the health of your spine and release tight back muscles.

 Another benefit of this model is that it’s easy to adjust and doesn’t take a great deal of strength when you want to change the arch height or fold up the stretcher.

-Pros: Easily adjusts to 3 heights, affordable and comes with 2 extra massage tools
+- Affordable and comes with 2 extra massage tools

-Cons: Massage nodes along the stretcher can be too painful
+- Massage nodes along the stretcher can be too painful

 The North American Health and Wellness back stretcher is made with padded cushioning and soft leather, with a gap in the centre to protect your spine.